Jyotsna59/bynder_tmdb_api/README.md

 I have used Github Actions.

 ## Reports
-I have used Cypress's builtin MochaAwesome reports.
+I have used Cypress's builtin Mocha reports with following packages:
+* mochawesome
+* mochawesome-merge
+* mochawesome-report-generator

 ## To View Reports:
 Generated test reports can be viewed in `<project_root>\TestReport\cypress-combined-report.html`